sgmurphy/wordpress-plugins/forminator/readme.txt

 - [Defender](https://wordpress.org/plugins/defender-security/) - Security, Monitoring, and Hack Protection

 == Frequently Asked Questions ==

-= Are there any limitations in the free version of Forminator? =

-Currently the free version and the Pro version on [WPMU DEV](https://wpmudev.com/project/forminator-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=forminator-readme&utm_content=wpmu_dev#trial) are exactly the same, aside from our “E-Signature” and “Stripe Subscriptions” features, which are pro only.

 = Does Forminator include a Gutenberg block? =